amalay/kubernete-samples/README.md

-# Virtual Machine (VM), Container, Docker, Kubernete, Cluster, Nodes, Master Node, Worker Nodes, POD, Kubernete Service, and Replication Controller or ReplicaSet
+# Virtual Machine (VM), Container, Docker, Kubernete, Cluster, Nodes, Master Node, Worker Nodes, POD, Kubernete Service, Replication Controller or ReplicaSet and Auto Scaling

 #### Virtual Machine (VM):
 VM is a kind of a virtual server that you can connect remotely.
 VM containes whole Operating Systems with all its libraries like any other physical machine that make it heavy in GB in size.